sungchun12/iot-python-webapp/README.md

 - Cloud Run for terraform is still needing further development.
 Need work outside terraform to allow app to expose to public internet
 - For google apis, if it's the first time enabling, it may error out and force you to manually enable or rerun the terraform build
 - Managing secrets and setting up IAM at a granular level is a project of its own.
 You'll notice most of the roles grant wide permissions for demo purposes.
-- Setting up good parameters for interoperability across modules requires robust upfront repo planning
+- Setting up good parameters for interoperability across modules requires robust, upfront repo planning

 ## Contribute